Karol-G/Gcam/README.md

 ## Demos

 ### Classification
-TODO
+You can find a Jupyter Notebook on how to use Gcam for classification using a resnet152 at `demos/Gcam_classification_demo.ipynb`.

 ### 2D Segmentation
 TODO

 ### 3D Segmentation
-You can find a Jupyter Notebook on how to use Gcam with the nnUNet for handeling 3D data inside the folder `demos`.
+You can find a Jupyter Notebook on how to use Gcam with the nnUNet for handeling 3D data at `demos/Gcam_nnUNet_demo.ipynb`.